kckusal/kckusal/README.md

 ### Hi there 👋

-I’m currently working as a Junior Frontend (React) Engineer for Provectus, Kazan.
-My professional interests include web app development, cloud computing, and a bit of Machine Learning stuffs as well.
+I am a Frontend (React) Engineer at Provectus, Kazan currently working for Appen Limited.
+My professional interests include web app development, cloud computing, and a bit of Machine Learning stuff.

 ### Let's Connect: